Ermita de Sant Jordi, El Puig: History

-This hermitage was erected in 1631 to celebrate the 1237 Battle of the Puig and the legendary intervention of St George in favor of the Aragonese forces History.
-This victory by Jaime I de Aragón opened the way for his conquest of Valencia.
+This hermitage was erected in 1631 to celebrate the 1237 Battle of the Puig and the legendary intervention of St George in favor of the Aragonese forces.
+This victory by James I of Aragon opened the way for his conquest of Valencia.
 The interior has mosaic designs celebrating the battle.
 The chapel was restored in 1926 with an elaborate ceremony.